mnpw-leeds/PSIPREDauto/README.md

 ### From the command line

-`single_submit` and `batch_submit` can both be called from the command line through "PSIPREDauto_commandline.py".
+Single and batch submissions can be made from the command line through "PSIPREDauto_commandline.py".
 Parameters are largely the same as in python but you must specify if you are submitting a single or batch job with the `--single` or `--batch` keywords rather than by calling a different function.
 Use the following example to display the command line help information.

 `python -m PSIPREDauto.PSIPREDauto_commandline --help`